HOME | BIBLE STUDIES & SERMONS | ABIDING IN CHRIST | SEARCH | DEVOTIONS | PERSONAL GROWTH | LINKS | LATEST ADDITIONS

 You can never deal with a problem until you recognize that the problem exists.
 As we have just observed, Saul wasn’t willing to face up to the fact that he had a problem.

 The worse kind of disease you can have is one that effects the nerve endings so you cannot feel pain.
-Our culture is a culture saturated with a preoccupation with self which emphasizes happiness, bliss, and all the comforts of life with no emotional pain.
+Our culture is a culture saturated with a preoccupation with self which emphasis happiness, bliss, and all the comforts of life with no emotional pain.

 Pain, in whatever form is the pressure that motivates us to look outside of ourselves for help.
 It provides motivation to get up and do something.
-God can use our emotional pain to make us aware of our spiritual poverty and encourage change.
+God can use our emotional pain to make us aware of our spiritual poverty and promote change.

 Spiritual growth doesn’t take place until there is change.
 We cannot stay the same and go with God.
 He won’t allow it.
 We will find every excuse under the sun to prevent change from taking place in our lives.
 It is uncomfortable.
 We don’t like it.
 We resist it.
 But our spiritual growth won’t take place until we are willing to face the need for changes.